 To cut costs, other manufacturers might add flavorings that are more stable and have a longer shelf-life than whole food ingredients.

-If you want to buy a chocolate, peach, strawberry or vanilla-flavored MCT powder, make sure the ingredient list doesn’t have these two additives:
+If you want to buy chocolate, peach, strawberry or vanilla-flavored MCT powder, make sure the ingredient list doesn’t contain artificial flavors.

-Artificial flavors and natural flavors are deemed mostly safe by the FDA, but don’t have any nutritional value and they may taste too different from the real thing.
+Artificial flavors are deemed mostly safe by the FDA but don’t have any nutritional value.

-A better alternative is to choose a powder that uses real foods to add flavor.
-For example:
+A better alternative is to choose a powder that uses real foods to add flavor, like: